 Hear how curators, conservators, engineers, physicists, materials scientists, and leaders in the field of technology and digital imaging worked together to understand and convey the form, history, and context of the museum’s monumental sandstone sculpture Krishna Lifting Mount Govardhan.

-Conservator Beth Edelstein and digital prototyping director Ainsley Buckner of Sears think[box] at CWRU discuss how 3-D modeling and printing of the sculpture were used in the conservation process.
-Curator Sonya Rhie Mace and digital modeling specialist Dale Utt share how they worked together using 3-D models to digitally reconstruct the image of the Cleveland Krishna and virtually install it in its original cave sanctuary.
-Chief digital information officer Jane Alexander and CWRU professor of radiology Mark Griswold detail how digital innovations, including high-resolution holograms, allow visitors to effectively experience the sculpture’s story.
+Conservator Beth Edelstein and digital prototyping director Ainsley Buckner of Sears think[box] at Case Western Reserve University (CWRU) discuss how 3-D modeling and printing of the sculpture were used in the conservation process.
+Curator Sonya Rhie Mace and digital modeling specialist Dale Utt III share how they worked together using 3-D models to digitally reconstruct the image of the Cleveland Krishna and virtually install it in its original cave sanctuary.
+Jane Alexander, chief digital information officer, and Mark Griswold, CWRU professor of radiology, detail how digital innovations, including high-resolution holograms, allow visitors to effectively experience the sculpture’s story.

 Beth Edelstein, Objects Conservator, The Cleveland Museum of Art

 Ainsley Buckner, Director of Prototyping, Art, and Community Engagement at Sears think[box], Case Western Reserve University

 Sonya Rhie Mace, George P. Bickford Curator of Indian and Southeast Asian Art, The Cleveland Museum of Art

 Dale Utt III, Digital Artist, Owner, True Edge Archive

 Jane Alexander, Chief Digital Information Officer, The Cleveland Museum of Art

 Mark Griswold, Faculty Director at the Interactive Commons, The Pavey Family Designated Professor of Innovative Imaging, and Professor of Radiology, Case Western Reserve University